Hello, I'm a writer-photographer, researcher, factchecker, and editor for hire.

 Still, I'm not a perpetual traveller.
 Because of work commitments and often inexplicable ties that still bind, I’m usually based in Malaysia.
 Occasionally, I live for some months in another country to better explore it: I was in Peru two years ago, and I've been back to the UK.
 But Malaysia is still my emotional home, even when I resist it.
 What's that line from Gone Baby Gone?
 Something about how it's the things you don't choose that make you who you are?
 I have the traveller's eternal problem of here versus there, no matter where I am.

-But I should say: before I ever travelled physical distances, I wandered, even further, between the pages of books: The Secret Garden, The Adventures of Huckleberry Finn, The Last of The Mohicans, The Call of the Wild, King Arthur and His Knights of the Round Table, Moby Dick, Gulliver's Travels, Great Expectations, Little Women… Did any child ever read these books and not grow up wanting to wander inside other worlds?
+But before I ever travelled physical distances, I wandered, even further, between the pages of books: The Secret Garden, The Adventures of Huckleberry Finn, The Last of The Mohicans, The Call of the Wild, King Arthur and His Knights of the Round Table, Moby Dick, Gulliver's Travels, Great Expectations, Little Women… Did any child ever read these books and not grow up wanting to venture out of their own lives, inside other worlds?